 If you're heading to Notting Hill Carnival this year, be sure to check out our information guide.
 Crammed with everything you need to know about getting to the Carnival, advice on how to stay safe over the weekend, plus details on entertaining the kids at the event, our info guide is must-read before attending Carnival this year.

-Parade route | Travel | Safety and security | Attending with children | Top Carnival tips
+Carnival start times | Travel | Safety and security | Attending with children | Top Carnival tips

 Travel: tubes, buses and bikes